-The blueprint signals the actions we will take with our partners, to strengthen the Reef’s resilience — its capacity to recover after disturbances and return to a healthy state — to the challenges its facing now and in the future.
+The Blueprint signals the actions we will take with our partners to strengthen the Reef’s resilience, its capacity to recover after disturbances and return to a healthy state and the challenges it faces now and in the future.

 - building a resilience network

 - empowering people